deadlyvipers/dojo_rules/introduction.md

-I am a test user.
+I am a test user taking the Git class.